SZDAVE93/crime_models/README.md

 Is the newly proposed model for predicting crime numbers using a neural network based CCRF model.

 And paper describing NN_CCRF_model is just accepted by IJCAI 2019, which named "Neural Network based Continuous Conditional Random Field for Fine-grained Crime Prediction"

+Code notations:

+run *.bat file can train and eval each model with corresponding results

+'DataBuilder.py' can be only applied when raw sequential data is available